TimeDelta/learning-to-learn/README.md

 ### Neural Architecture Search
 - Limitations of current methods
   - Limited adaptability: The final solution is static (even ones with continued online learning have a static learning paradigm)
-  - Limited degrees of freedom: Most focus on topology and/or weights
+  - Most focus only on topology and/or weights
      - “Such experimental trials convinced us that to solve the [Neural Architecture Search] dilemma, the connectionist paradigm alone is not adequate.”
 [1](#references)
   - Weight sharing speeds up the search by reducing the size of the search space but "there is evidence that [weight sharing] inhibits the search for optimal architectures (Yu et al., 2020)" though this would only apply under some circumstances.
 [5](#references)
   - Can take a while to find solution